 Change of Venue and/or Time slot: For continuity it is best for your child to remain at the same venue for their swimming lessons, however, we understand that from time to time the need for change may arise.
 No re-location fee will be charged.

 Lost Property: SwimEasy cannot accept any responsibility for the loss or damage to clothing or personal items at any venue.
 In the event of a loss of property parents/guardians are advised to contact the janitorial staff at the venue directly.

 Communication: We always like to encourage communication and welcome discussion and points of issues to be raised with our staff.
-In order to ensure that lessons are not interrupted, we would request that, if you have any questions for the teacher, you approach your Progress Advisor who will be happy to assist by speaking with the teacher on your behalf.
-If necessary, the Progress Advisor will arrange a suitable time for you to speak directly with the teacher concerned.
-The Progress Advisor will always be the person to resolve the issue at poolside so issues should be conveyed through them.
+To ensure that lessons are not interrupted, we would request that, if you have any questions for the teacher, you approach your Progress Advisor who will be happy to assist by speaking with the teacher on your behalf.
+The Progress Advisor will always be the person to resolve the issue at poolside, so issues should be conveyed through them.
 The Progress Advisor is unable to make any decisions with regards to administrative or monetary concerns but will be able to assist with questions regarding the progression of pupils or behavioural issues occurring at the pool venue.

 Office Communication: Will be offered to any customer, who wishes to discuss matters of an administrative nature such as pool closures, deferring lessons etc.

 Risk Assessment: Pupil to teacher ratios are in line with small numbers to teachers in the lower stages and increasing to higher numbers of pupils to teachers as the child moves through the programme of lessons.
 Numbers also reflect in the allocation of space required to enhance a child’s progress.
 We follow the Risk Assessments set out by the venues we hire and as such must strictly adhere to there conditions in order to promote good Health and Safety standards.